Galling: Introduction

-Galling requires two properties common to most metals, cohesion through metallic-bonding attractions and plasticity (the ability to deform without breaking).
+The process requires two properties common to most metals: cohesion through metallic-bonding attractions, and plasticity (the ability to deform without breaking).
 The tendency of a material to gall is affected by the ductility of the material.
 Typically, hardened materials are more resistant to galling, whereas softer materials of the same type will gall more readily.
-The propensity of a material to gall is also affected by the specific arrangement of the atoms, because crystals arranged in a face-centered cubic (FCC) lattice will usually allow material-transfer to a greater degree than a body-centered cubic (BCC).
-This is because a face-centered cubic has a greater tendency to produce dislocations in the crystal lattice, which are defects that allow the lattice to shift, or "cross-slip," making the metal more prone to galling.
+The propensity of a material to gall is also affected by the specific arrangement of the atoms, because crystals arranged in a face-centered cubic (FCC) lattice will usually allow material transfer to a greater degree than a body-centered cubic (BCC).
+This is because a face-centered cubic has a greater tendency to produce dislocations in the crystal lattice, which are defects that allow the lattice to shift, or "cross-slip," thereby making the metal more prone to galling.
 However, if the metal has a high number of stacking faults (a difference in stacking sequence between atomic planes), it will be less apt to cross-slip at the dislocations.

-Therefore, a material's resistance to galling is primarily determined by its stacking-fault energy.
-A material with high stacking-fault energy, such as aluminium or titanium, will be far more susceptible to galling than materials with low stacking-fault energy, like copper, bronze, or gold.
-Conversely, materials with a hexagonal close packed (HCP) structure and a high c/a ratio, such as cobalt-based alloys, are extremely resistant to galling.
+Thus, a material's resistance to galling is primarily determined by its stacking-fault energy: a material with high stacking-fault energy, such as aluminium or titanium, will be far more susceptible to galling than will a material with low stacking-fault energy, such as copper, bronze, or gold.
+Conversely, materials with a hexagonal close-packed (HCP) structure and a high c/a ratio—e.g., cobalt-based alloys—are extremely resistant to galling.

-Galling occurs initially with material transfer from individual grains on a microscopic scale, which become stuck or even diffusion welded to the adjacent surface.
+Galling occurs initially with material transfer of individual grains on a microscopic scale, which become stuck or even diffusion-welded to the adjacent surface.
 This transfer can be enhanced if one or both metals form a thin layer of hard oxides with high coefficients of friction, such as those found on aluminum or stainless steel.
-As the lump grows, it pushes against the adjacent material, forcing them apart and concentrating most of the friction heat energy into a very small area.
-This, in turn, causes more adhesion and material build-up.
-The localized heat increases the plasticity of the galled surface, deforming the metal until the lump breaks through the surface and begins plowing up large amounts of material from the galled surface.
+As the lump of transferred material grows, it pushes against the adjacent surface, forcing them apart and concentrating most of the frictional heat into a very small area; this, in turn, causes yet more adhesion and material build-up.
+The localized heat increases the plasticity of the galled surface, deforming the metal until the lump breaks through the surface and begins plowing up still larger amounts of material from the galled surface.

 Methods of preventing galling include the use of lubricants like grease and oil, low-friction coatings and thin-film deposits like molybdenum disulfide or titanium nitride, and increasing the surface hardness of the metals using processes such as case hardening and induction hardening.